 Delivery of materials typically isn't free, so it's another thing that's factored into the final bill.
 Depending on where you live, delivery costs may range greatly.
 The cost also may vary depending on the manufacturer used.
 On top of the cost of delivery, the crew must also unload the heavy material.

-This typically ranges from $100-$300 per trip, depending on the above-mentioned factors.
-For our example, we'll use the median of those fees at $200.
+Delivery costs for road base, turf, containers, and other needed materials typically range from $400-$500 per project, depending on the above-mentioned factors.
+For our example, we'll use the low end of those fees at $400.

 Installers cut corners by: